-- Wound or localised infection – Infection may occur in the abdominal incision in LSCS or episiotomy in vaginal delivery.
+- Wound or localized infection – Infection may occur in the abdominal incision in LSCS or episiotomy in vaginal delivery.
 You may experience pain, purulent discharge from the suture, redness and swelling.

 - Pain – You may feel local perineal pain due to episiotomy, full body ache and tiredness due to labor

-- Hemorrhoids – Pregnancy makes you vulnerable for hemorrhoids and varicose veins.
+- Hemorrhoids – Pregnancy makes you vulnerable to hemorrhoids and varicose veins.

-- Urinary tract infection -Pain or burning sensation during urination, urgency and frequent urination suggests you have urinary tract infection.
+- Urinary tract infection -Pain or burning sensation during urination, urgency and frequent urination suggest you have urinary tract infection.

 - Rare complications – incontinence to urine and stools.

-- Mastitis or breast abscess or infection – You may experience localised pain due to blockage of milk or there may be a complete breast infection due to bacteria.
+- Mastitis or breast abscess or infection – You may experience localized pain due to blockage of milk or there may be a complete breast infection due to bacteria.